What Is a Healthy Testicle Temperature?

-Temperature plays an important role in your testicles' ability to produce sperm and testosterone.
+Testicle temperature plays an important role in your balls' ability to produce sperm and testosterone.
 Prolonged exposure to higher-than-normal temperatures can compromise your sperm count and sperm motility (ability to move), while prolonged exposure to lower temperatures can increase your risk for injuries, including frostbite.

-Keeping your testicles at the right temperature can help you maintain optimal testicular health and fertility.
-Learn more about the impact of temperature on fertility and how to properly care for your testicles in hot and cold temperatures.
+Keeping your testicle temperature at a healthy level can help you maintain optimal testicular health and fertility.
+Learn more about the impact of your balls' temperature on fertility and how to properly care for your testicles in hot and cold temperatures.

 Your sperm is stored in your testicles, which hang outside the body to keep sperm at a lower temperature than the rest of your body.
 Researchers have found that men who expose their testicles to heat for long periods tend to have problems with sperm count and motility because sperm are known to thrive in an environment with a cooler temperature.